ropensci/tidyqpcr/README.md

 ## Using tidyqpcr

-The best place to start is the vignettes, which offer tutorials and example data analyses including figures.
+The best place to start is by viewing the articles on the [tidyqpcr website](https://ewallace.github.io/tidyqpcr/index.html).
+Here you will find the vignettes, which offer tutorials and example data analyses including figures.
 Currently there are 4 vignettes:

-* [IntroDesignPlatesetup](vignettes/platesetup_vignette.Rmd) - Introduction to designing an experiment and setting up a plate plan in tidyqpcr.
+* [IntroDesignPlatesetup](https://ewallace.github.io/tidyqpcr/articles/platesetup_vignette.html) - Introduction to designing an experiment and setting up a plate plan in tidyqpcr.
-* [DeltaCq96wellExample](vignettes/deltacq_96well_vignette.Rmd) - Example analysis of 96-well RT-qPCR data including relative quantification with delta Cq, from a real experiment.
+* [DeltaCq96wellExample](https://ewallace.github.io/tidyqpcr/articles/deltacq_96well_vignette.html) - Example analysis of 96-well RT-qPCR data including relative quantification with delta Cq, from a real experiment.
-* [MultifactorialExample](vignettes/multifactor_vignette.Rmd) - Example design and analysis of a (real) multifactorial RT-qPCR experiment.
+* [MultifactorialExample](https://ewallace.github.io/tidyqpcr/articles/multifactor_vignette.html) - Example design and analysis of a (real) multifactorial RT-qPCR experiment.
-* [PrimerCalibration](vignettes/calibration_vignette.Rmd) - Example design and analysis of calibrating qPCR primer sets from a (real) experimental test
+* [PrimerCalibration](https://ewallace.github.io/tidyqpcr/articles/calibration_vignette.html) - Example design and analysis of calibrating qPCR primer sets from a (real) experimental test

 To find these from your R session, enter `browseVignettes(package="tidyqpcr")`.